 Because of all the factors at play, it is impossible to make quantitative statewide projections of drought trends.
 The majority of factors point toward increased drought severity.
-Nonetheless, it seems highly likely that any such underlying trend will be dwarfed by the impact of multidecadal variability, which historical records show is large for Texas.
-Also, as indicated by paleoclimate records, worse droughts have occurred in Texas than the climate data record alone would indicate.
+Nonetheless, it seems highly likely that any such underlying trend will be dwarfed during the next couple of decades by the impact of multidecadal variability, which historical records show is large for Texas.
+Also, as indicated by paleoclimate records, worse droughts have occurred in Texas than the climate data record alone would indicate, and rainfall deficits comparable to those earlier in the 20th century would have greater impacts due to higher temperatures.